imtiazziko/LaplacianShot/README.md

 cd ./src
 python download_models.py
 ```
+The downloaded trained models are then stored in the [./results]() folder according to the corresponding dataset and network models.

 Alternatively to train the network on the base classes from scratch remove the "--evaluate " options in the following script.
 The scripts to test LaplacianShot:
 ```angular2
 sh run.sh
 ```
 You can change the commented options accordingly for each dataset.
+Also all the different options are fairly described in the [configuration.py](./src/utils/configuration.py) file.

 ## Results
 We get the following results in different few-shot benchmarks: